 "As we are still early in fully understanding the condition and its relation to treatment of CCSVI, it is our hope that future double-blinded prospective studies will be performed to further assess the durability of these results," said Mandato.

 Interventional radiologists are vascular specialists who pioneered venous angioplasty and stenting and are highly qualified to perform such treatments when appropriately indicated.
 IR physicians have the expertise in the endovascular techniques central to this novel treatment.
-The Society of Interventional Radiology encourages and supports research protocols to evaluate the appropriate role of this therapy in the treatment of MS. More information about the Society of Interventional Radiology, interventional radiologists and minimally invasive treatments can be found online at www.SIRweb.org.
+The Society of Interventional Radiology encourages and supports research protocols to evaluate the appropriate role of this therapy in the treatment of MS.

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.